ADOPT FROM US!

 Our Adoption Process

 At Juliet's House our top priority is finding the perfect match between families and pets so that all of our rescued animals find a safe and loving home.
 We try to make our adoption process a fun and enjoyable experience for everyone involved.
 At the same time, we pride ourselves on being as thorough as possible.
 This means that we take time to make sure the pet you're interested in is the right fit for your family.
 We will work with you to make sure you have all the information you need to make an informed decision.
 If there is more than one application for a pet, we will be upfront and let you know.
 Please be aware that we will contact your veterinarian as a reference and may make a home visit before completing the adoption process.
 We may also contact your landlord if you rent an apartment or home.
 Our aim to ensure a lifetime of love and companionship for all of our animals and their new families.

 Steps To Take To Adopt a Pet from Juliet's House

 An adoption counselor will review your application.
-Keep in mind your adoption counselor may contact your references, your veterinarian, and your landlord if you rent.
+Keep in mind your adoption counselor may contact your your veterinarian and your landlord if you rent.
 They also may finalize the process by conducting a home visit.

 Things To Think About Before Adopting

 Adopting a pet is a serious commitment that should not be taken lightly.
 Thousands of animals end up in shelters every year because people do not think through what it means to own and care for a pet.
 When adopting a pet, you should plan to commit to them for their lifetime.
 With indoor cats having an average life expectancy of 17 years, this is a commitment that should not be taken lightly.